makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP38.md

 ## Team MKR Compensation Plan

-We used [Alternative MKR Compensation Guidelines](https://forum.makerdao.com/t/mip56-alternative-mkr-compensation-guidelines/9230) by @Aes, currently as a MIP in RFC phase as it was extensively discussed with plenty of time for comments.
+We used [Alternative MKR Compensation Guidelines](https://forum.makerdao.com/t/mip56-alternative-mkr-compensation-guidelines/9230) by @Aes, currently a MIP in RFC phase, as it was extensively discussed with plenty of time for comments.

 ### Vesting Details